Unhealthy Times of Queen Elizabeth I

 One of the greatest success stories for the World Health Organization is the end of smallpox, which it assisted in eradicating by 1980 through a worldwide vaccination program.
 Rewind several hundred years, the heroine of our story enters: Queen Elizabeth I.

-Elizabeth I, the only daughter to Henry VII and Anne Boleyn, became Queen of England in 1558 at 25 years of age.
+Elizabeth I, the only daughter to Henry VIII and Anne Boleyn, became Queen of England in 1558 at 25 years of age.
 Possessing attributes of youth, beauty, and wit, Elizabeth established a reputation as a confident, discerning leader, and the first-ever unmarried Queen.

 During this very week in October, 456 years ago at Hampton Court, Elizabeth came down with a worrying fever.
 A notable German physician was sent for and upon his examination Dr Burcot diagnosed smallpox.
 The Queen dismissed him for a fool – and sent him away for incompetence.
 (Weir 1998; Whitelock 2013)